Bowel (Colorectal) Cancer

 Decisions about whether to discuss a serious illness with others can be difficult.
 The need for support has to be weighed up against the desire for privacy.
 Sometimes people react to the news in a way that is unhelpful to the patient.
 Wanting to protect certain people from distress may also be a consideration.
 Some of the most difficult questions arise when talking to young children and teenagers about cancer.

 Parents of young children had to make difficult decisions about when and what to tell them about their illness.
 A woman whose son was only 3 when she had her treatment felt he was too young to understand what was happening.
-Nonetheless she prepared him for seeing her in hospital.
+Nonetheless, she prepared him for seeing her in hospital.
 Another woman whose children were 6 and 9, decided not to tell them what was wrong because their grandmother had died of cancer in the same hospital 3 months earlier.
-While she was trying to protect them she later regretted her decision.
+While she was acting in order to protect them, she later regretted her decision.
 A man whose son was 9 at the time of his diagnosis decided to keep it from him because he feared the stigma this might bring.
-A woman with advanced cancer explains how she has prepared her children for the future.
+A woman with advanced cancer explained how she prepared her children for the future.

 Describes how she prepared her young son for seeing her in hospital.